GeorgeBatch/kvasir-seg/README.md

 ## Repository Contents

 - checkpoints:
     - Checkpoints for model weights, best epoch indexes, and validation IoU.
-More information in the README.md inside the folder.
+More information and the link for download in the README.md inside the folder.

 - data:
     - Train (starts download, size 46.2 MB): https://datasets.simula.no/kvasir-seg/Kvasir-SEG.zip